-Resident Name: Program: /ear: Requirements for PGY2 Ambulatory Care residency completion: The resident is expected to have earned an assessment of "Achieved" for ≥ 80% the required objectives of the residency program.
-No objectives can have a final assessment of "Needs Improvement". □ % of objectives achieved: Completion of a research project and presentation of results at Society of General Internal Medicine Meeting or other appropriate meeting and to an appropriate institutional committee is required. ☐ RP finalized and presented at on Completion of a research project with final report submitted in manuscript style Project manuscripts submitted and deemed final by primary project preceptor: (signature of primary project preceptor OR email from preceptor to RPD verifying manuscript submission) Submission of an electronic notebook to the program director (at the conclusion of the program) that includes all presentation slides, posters, data collection forms, proposals, IRB documents, & manuscripts. ☐ Validated by RPD or Coordinator Completion and sign off of all evaluations, self-evaluations, and preceptor and learning experience evaluations for all concentrated and longitudinal experiences in PharmAcademic. ☐ Validated by RPD or Coordinator Provision of pharmacy staffing coverage as indicated on the Pharmacy Residency Staffing Schedule. □ Validated by RPD or Coordinator Completion of all required longitudinal learning experiences including completion of PGY2 appendix in PharmAcademic. ☐ Validated by RPD or Coordinator Completion of one ACPE accredited continuing education seminar and one additional presentation to VCU School of Pharmacy or other discipline group. ☐ Validated by RPD or Coordinator Completion of 3 journal club presentations to pharmacists and 3 additional presentations to physician or another provider group.

-Validated by RPD or Coordinator

-Documentation of all leave time in the residency leave database

-Validated by RPD or Coordinator

-Documentation of all duty hours in New Innovations

-Validated by RPD or Coordinator
+Program: \\\\\

+Requirements for PGY2 Ambulatory Care residency completion:

+The resident is expected to have earned an assessment of "Achieved" for $\ge$ 80% the required objectives of the residency program.
+No objectives can have a final assessment of "Needs Improvement".

+% of objectives achieved: \\\\\\

+Completion of a research project and presentation of results at Society of General Internal Medicine Meeting or other appropriate meeting and to an appropriate institutional committee is required.

+RP finalized and presented at \\\\\ on \\\\\

+Completion of a research project with final report submitted in manuscript style

+Project manuscripts submitted and deemed final by primary project preceptor: \\\\\\\\\ (signature of primary project preceptor OR email from preceptor to RPD verifying manuscript submission)

+Submission of an electronic notebook to the program director (at the conclusion of the program) that includes all presentation slides, posters, data collection forms, proposals, IRB documents, & manuscripts.

+Completion and sign off of all evaluations, self-evaluations, and preceptor and learning experience evaluations for all concentrated and longitudinal experiences in PharmAcademic.

+Provision of pharmacy staffing coverage as indicated on the Pharmacy Residency Staffing Schedule.

+Completion of all required longitudinal learning experiences including completion of PGY2 appendix in PharmAcademic.

+Completion of one ACPE accredited continuing education seminar and one additional presentation to VCU School of Pharmacy or other discipline group.

+Completion of 3 journal club presentations to pharmacists and 3 additional presentations to physician or another provider group.

 Return all devices, chargers, and name badge during close-out graduation meeting

-Confirmed by Pharmacy IT, RPD, or Coc ordinator
+□ Confirmed by Pharmacy IT, RPD, or Coordinator

-Signature of Resident: Date:

-Signature of RPD: Date:
+Signature of Resident: Date: Signature of RPD: Date: